 - Adults — Insects every 2-3 days, plants daily

-Feeder insect options for Peters banded skinks: dubia roaches, discoid roaches, crickets, black soldier fly larvae, hornworms, mealworms, superworms
+Feeder insect options for Peters banded skinks: dubia roaches, discoid roaches, crickets, grasshoppers, black soldier fly larvae, hornworms, silkworms, mealworms, superworms

 Vegetable options for Peters banded skinks: collard greens, turnip greens, mustard greens, endive, kale, spring mix, dandelion greens, alfalfa, cactus pads, squash, shredded carrots